sunface/rust-by-practice/en/src/compound-types/slice.md

     let slice = &arr[..2];

     // Modify '8' to make it work
-    // TIPS: slice( reference ) IS NOT an array, if it is an array, then `assert!` will passed: Each of the two chars '中' and '国'  occupies 4 bytes, 2 * 4 = 8 assert!(std::mem::size_of_val(&slice) == 8);
+    // TIPS: slice( reference ) IS NOT an array, if it is an array, then `assert!` will be passed: Each of the two chars '中' and '国'  occupies 4 bytes, 2 * 4 = 8 assert!(std::mem::size_of_val(&slice) == 8);

     println!("Success!");